 Most dogs have a ton of fun and blonde dogs are no exception!
+Most people are aware of the classic blonde pooches like Labradors and Golden Retrievers, but there are more that you may not know about.
 Here, we go over a list of blonde dogs and give you a little information about each breed, as well.
 Enjoy!

 1. Golden Retriever

 The Golden Retriever might be the most well-known American dog that comes with a blonde coat.
 They are wonderful family pets who are full of energy and loyal to the core.
 They’ve also popped up in popular culture tons of times.